kamikat/abt/README.md

 And you can add additional options to task:

 ```
-abt add path/to/file.torrent \
+abt add ubuntu-17.04-desktop-amd64.iso.torrent \
-  --dir=/media/Downloads/NewDownload \
+  --dir=/media/Downloads/ubuntu \
   --seed-ratio=1.0
 ```

-To save files to `/media/Downloads/NewDownload` and stop seeding on seed ratio reaching `1.0` (see [full list of options][options]).
+To save files to `/media/Downloads/ubuntu` and stop seeding on seed ratio reaching `1.0` (see [full list of options][options]).

 Run `abt status` to show task status.

+### Customized RPC service

+abt connects to aria2 RPC on http://localhost:6800 by default.
+You can change that by specifying `--jsonrpc` option.
+If you're using HTTPS with certificate signed by self-signed CA. You can add CA certificate with `--ca-certificate` (for CA certificate only).
+There's a `--no-verify` option for self-signed root certificate which is considered insecure and should better be avoided.

 ## aria2.conf